DylanCaiCoding/LoadingStateView/README.md

 [![maven](https://api.bintray.com/packages/dylancai/maven/loadinghelper/images/download.svg)](https://bintray.com/dylancai/maven/loadinghelper/_latestVersion)[![](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](https://github.com/DylanCaiCoding/LoadingHelper/blob/master/LICENSE)

-`LoadingHelper` is a highly expandable Android library for showing loading status view on the low-coupling way, it is implemented with a Kotlin code of about 200 lines without comment statement . it not only **shows different view like loading, content, error, empty or customized view** when loading network data, but also **manages title bar.**
+`LoadingHelper` is a highly expandable Android library for showing loading status view on the low-coupling way, it is implemented with a Kotlin code of more than 200 lines without comment statement . it not only **shows different view like loading, content, error, empty or customized view** when loading network data, but also **manages title bar.**

 ## Feature

-- No need to add code to the layout.
+- No need to add view code to the layout.
 - Support for show custom views.
 - Support for use for Activity, Fragment, RecyclerView, View.
 - Support for managing title bar and add multiple headers.